Best Small Fictions

 For inquiries about the Best Small Fictions series, please email Series Editor Nathan Leslie at fictionsnlbestsmall2019 [at] gmail [dot] com.

-For distribution and sales questions, please email Alternating Current Executive Editor Leah Angstman at info [at] altcurrentpress [dot] com.
+For distribution and sales questions, please email Alternating Current Executive Editor Leah Angstman at altcurrentpress [at] gmail [dot] com.

 About Best Small Fictions

-Originally founded by Tara L. Masih, Best Small Fictions is now steered by series editor Nathan Leslie, who has served in this role since 2019.
-Guest editors have included Pulitzer Prize-winner Robert Olen Butler (2015), PEN/Malamud Award-winner Stuart Dybek (2016), PEN/Malamud Award-winner Amy Hempel (2017), two-time Pushcart Prize-winner Aimee Bender (2018), PEN/Faulkner-nominee Rilla Askew (2019), Sonder Press operator Elena Stiehler (2020), PEN/Bingham Prize-winner Rion Amilcar Scott (2021), and Bridport Prize-winner Elaine Chiew (2022).
-For the 2023 edition, we’re pleased to welcome Catherine McNamara as the guest editor!
+Originally founded by Tara L. Masih, Best Small Fictions is currently steered by series editor Nathan Leslie, who has served in this role since 2019.
+Guest editors have included Pulitzer Prize-winner Robert Olen Butler (2015), PEN/Malamud Award-winner Stuart Dybek (2016), PEN/Malamud Award-winner Amy Hempel (2017), two-time Pushcart Prize-winner Aimee Bender (2018), PEN/Faulkner-nominee Rilla Askew (2019), Sonder Press operator Elena Stiehler (2020), PEN/Bingham Prize-winner Rion Amilcar Scott (2021), Bridport Prize-winner Elaine Chiew (2022), People’s Book Prize-winner Catherine McNamara (2023), Story Prize longlister Amber Sparks (2024), and award-winning cocreator and editor of the Norton Sudden and Flash Fiction anthologies Robert Shapard (2025).

 Submission Guidelines

 Editors are encouraged to send their five best works of flash and microfiction, haibun stories, and prose poems published in the previous year.
-Submissions for the 2024 edition will open on November 15, 2023, and run until January 31, 2024, and will consider pieces published in the 2023 calendar year.
-A submission portal will be available here when submissions open.
+Submissions for the 2026 edition are now open and will consider pieces published in the 2025 calendar year.
+Submit via the portal link below.
+Submissions will close on January 31, 2026.

 We encourage an eclectic array of styles and approaches.
 We love work featuring memorable imagery, characterization, and language.
 Submissions should be within 1,000 words; this is an approximate guideline, however, and we ask editors to use their own discretion.
 Submissions may be submitted as word documents, PDFs, or links to the published work.

-Selected pieces will appear in the 2024 edition, and honorable-mention pieces may additionally appear in the online literary journal The Coil.
-All selected contributors will receive a complimentary PDF and ePUB of the finished anthology, along with a 50% discount for optional print versions.
+Selected pieces will appear in the 2026 edition, and honorable-mention pieces and features may additionally appear in the online literary journal The Coil.
+All selected contributors will receive a complimentary PDF and ePUB of the finished anthology, along with a 40% discount for optional print versions.

 Distribution

-The 2023 edition will be available in paperback distributed through Ingram, Asterism, and Alternating Current direct; in hardcover distributed through Ingram; and in ebook distributed through Ingram and OverDrive.
+The 2023, 2024, 2025, and 2026 editions are or will be available in paperback distributed through Ingram and Asterism Books, and in ebook distributed through Ingram and OverDrive.
 Ingram’s print bookseller terms are 55% with free returns accepted.
-Paperback orders direct through Alternating Current are available to booksellers for 50%, free shipping, free returns, with invoicing and purchase-ordering options available.
-Please email info [at] altcurrentpress [dot] com for more information.
+The editions are available to the public anywhere that books are sold and at all major online retailers.
+Please email altcurrentpress [at] gmail [dot] com for more information.

 Past Issues in the Series

 The 2015 and 2016 editions were originally published by Queen’s Ferry Press and have been reissued by Braddock Avenue Books, who also published the 2017 and 2018 editions.
-Sonder Press took over publication and published the 2019, 2020, 2021, and 2022 editions.
-Alternating Current Press will publish the series from 2023 onward.
+Sonder Press then took over publication and published the 2019, 2020, 2021, and 2022 editions.
+Alternating Current Press currently publishes the series and has published the 2023, 2024, and 2025 editions, and will publish the 2026 edition.

 Series Editor